caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 functionalities at once.
 It is important to note that things do not have to be devices, but they can also represent a web service or any other manageable source of information and functionality.
 Things provide their functionality through a set of Channels.
-Channels are “passive” and can be regarded as a declaration of a Thing, what it can offer.
+Channels are Â“passiveÂ” and can be regarded as a declaration of a Thing, what it can offer.
 It is up to the individual setup, which of the Channels are actively used through Items (see below).</span></p>